DavidAJohnston/OmniFoundation/README.md

 ARTICLE IV - MEMBERSHIP MEETINGS

-Section 4.1	Place of Meetings: All meetings of members shall be held at the Corporation's principal office, or at any other place within or without the District of Columbia, as determined by the Board of Directors pursuant to the authority herein granted to it.
+Section 4.1	Place of Meetings: All meetings of members shall be held at the Corporation's principal office, or at any other place within or without Zug, Switzerland as determined by the Board of Directors pursuant to the authority herein granted to it.

 Section 4.2	Annual Meetings: The annual meeting of each class of members shall be held in each calendar year, on such date and at such time and place as determined by the Board of Directors.
 Annual meetings may be held in any manner permitted by law.